Skip to main content

 cURL Example

-curl -X POST --cookie session.cookie --cookie-jar session.cookie --location --insecure \
+curl -X POST --cookie test.cookie --cookie-jar test.cookie --location \

 --header "Authorization: ${bearer_token}" \

-"${url}/backups/prepare_disaster_recovery" \
+"${url}/disaster-recovery/prepare" \

 Prepare Disaster Recovery via the CF CLI Plugin

-$ cf prepare-disaster-recovery <service-instance-name> [<encryption-key>]
+cf prepare-disaster-recovery <service-instance-name> [<encryption-key>]

-where an already existing service instance is used as a parameter, with the encryption-key being optional.
+where an already existing Service Instance is used as a parameter, with the encryption-key being optional.

 After execution the CF CLI will provide with all the necessary information for the disaster recovery backup.
 This response contains information such as the Backup GUID of the disaster recovery backup.